pganalyze/pganalyze-docs/log-insights/setup/heroku-postgres.md

 Assuming you have already followed the [installation guide for Heroku Postgres](/docs/install/heroku_postgres) this describes how you can get Log Insights data into pganalyze for your Heroku Postgres database.

-Note that this also assumes you are on the **Scale** plan, or are in your initial 14-day trial period.
+Note that this also assumes you are on the pganalyze **Scale** plan, or are in your initial 14-day trial period.

+Log output support is only available on Heroku Postgres Standard, Premium and higher plans.

 ## 1. Add log drain to your source application